syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Views.md

 ## Week View

-To view all the seven days of a particular week, by default if will be current week.Appointments arranged in timeslots based on its duration with respective day of the week.
+To view all the seven days of a particular week, by default if will be current week.
+Appointments arranged in timeslots based on its duration with respective day of the week.

 {% highlight c# %}